PF

 Instructions

-1. 1In a small bowl, stir together the pineapple juice, soy sauce, garlic, and cayenne pepper.
+1. 1In a small bowl, whisk together the pineapple juice, soy sauce, minced garlic, and cayenne pepper.
+Place the salmon fillets in a shallow dish, pour the marinade over them, cover, and refrigerate for at least 2 hours or overnight.

 Nutrition — Per Serving